OMAD Fasting: Benefits, Risks, and How to Start

 Talk to a healthcare provider before starting OMAD if you have any underlying health conditions.

-If youβre currently on 16:8, spend 2β3 weeks on 18:6 first.
+If you’re currently on 16:8, spend 2–3 weeks on 18:6 first.
 Then try 20:4.
 OMAD should feel like the next logical step, not a sudden leap.
-Each extension allows your body to adapt β hunger regulation, fat oxidation efficiency, and energy stability all improve incrementally.
+Each extension allows your body to adapt — hunger regulation, fat oxidation efficiency, and energy stability all improve incrementally.
+If you’re still deciding which protocol to start with before progressing toward OMAD, our complete intermittent fasting schedule guide walks through the full range of daily fasting windows with a practical goal-based decision framework.

 Step 2: Choose Your Meal Timing